-Both the night and the day turned out to be quite quiet.
-My dreams were swarmed with
+Both the night and the day were quite quiet.
+Had a dream of

-dwarf Santas in red coats lined-up in close rows to form alive maze in a tremendous hall with mirror walls where a plushy pop-singer with his sugary hit was sticking out from among the narrow lanes of their dwarfish labyrinth until the whole happening flurried away before a black-leathered angel of hell riding like hell for leather and then coasting at 2 or 3 meters above the ground as if arisen by the teeth of wind
+dwarf Santas in red coats lined-up in close rows to form alive maze in a tremendous hall with mirror walls where a plushy pop-singer with his sugary hit was sticking out from among the narrow lanes in their dwarfish labyrinth until the gaudy number got swept away by a black-leathered angel of hell riding like hell for leather and finally coasting at 2 or 3 meters above the ground as if arisen by the teeth of wind

-At the work place, I rendered one article and gave the final filing to my duplicate key before returning the original back to Wagrum.
+At the work place, I rendered one article and gave the final cut to my duplicate key before returning the original back to Wagrum.

-It was a solemn thank-you-and-good-bye affair to fling the gates wide before a resigning veteran journalist.
+After the midday break, they summoned me to a general meeting in the Boss' office.
+It was a solemn thank-you-and-good-bye affair to fling the gates wide open before a resigning veteran journalist.

-Desultory shooting of no account in the fog thickening outside.
+It's a quarter past eleven.
+Desultory shooting of no account in the thick fog outside.